rajyraman/pcf-dev-container/README.md

 # Known Issues

 1. The very first time you run something from PCF Builder, the path would be the folder with README.md.
 This would cause _pac_ to complain that .gitignore already exists.
 So, you need to navigate into _src_ folder and try this again.
 Make sure that you are in the PCF Builder terminal window when you do this.
 2. Reloading does not seem to work inside Dev Containers inside VSCode.
-Run this command inside the DevContainer terminal `$env:CHOKIDAR_USEPOLLING = 1` to get force Chokidar to use polling instead of file watch.
+So environment variable CHOKIDAR_USEPOLLING has been set to 1 to poll, rather than watch file changes.
 Reference: https://github.com/facebook/create-react-app/issues/1049.
-This issue is not seen in Codespaces.